brunnerjanos/amplifer-model/README.md

 # amplifer-model

-Uploaded models relate to the manuscript entitled:
+The model relates to the manuscript entitled:
 "Small size of recorded neuronal structures confine the accuracy in direct axonal voltage measurements"
 	Viktor János Oláh, Gergely Tarcsay and János Brunner 2021